 Environmental Markets: The Nexus of Business, Regulation, and Sustainability

-Richard Weihe has over twenty years’ experience in the energy and environmental sectors in roles of investment management and advisory services, energy and environmental commodity trading, and engineering consulting project management.
-At Karbone he oversees the firm’s practices in brokerage and research, and spearheads business development activities in capital advisory services.
-Prior to Karbone Rich was a senior investment analyst with RNK Capital where he originated and directed investment analysis on private equity and project-related energy and environmental credit transactions associated with solar, wind, geothermal, biogas, and biofuels related technologies.
-Prior to RNK Capital, Rich held commercial and management positions in the energy and environmental risk management sectors.
+Rich Weihe has over twenty years of experience in the energy and environmental sectors in roles of investment management and advisory services, energy and environmental commodity trading, and environmental management consulting.
+At Karbone, he overseas the firm’s practices in capital advisory services and spearheads new business segment initiatives.
+Prior to Karbone, Rich was a senior investment analyst with RNK Capital where he originated and directed investment analysis on private equity and project-related energy and environmental credit transactions associated with solar, wind, geothermal, biogas, and biofuels-related technologies.
+Prior to RNK Capital, Rich held a variety of commercial and management positions in the energy and environmental risk management sectors.
 Rich began his career at AECOM, where he managed water resource and environmental projects in the energy and waste management sectors.
-He holds an M.B.A. from Northwestern University, a M.S. in Geosciences from Ohio State University and a B.A. in Geosciences from Denison University.
+He holds an MBA from Northwestern University, an MS in geosciences from Ohio State University, and a BA in geosciences from Denison University.